Water and Sewer

-We provide high-quality drinking water and wastewater services, promote water conservation and work to safeguard public health and the environment.
-Miami-Dade County maintains more than 7,700 miles of underground water lines, as well as about 6,200 miles of sewer lines, serving some 2.3 million residents and thousands of visitors.
+Miami-Dade County maintains more than 8,500 miles of underground water lines, as well as approximately 4,100 miles of sewer lines, serving some 2.4 million residents and thousands of visitors.
 Our drinking water is regularly tested to ensure its quality and surpasses federal, state and local standards.

 Pay your water bill and get access to all of your account and billing services.